BrettHallen/Tomy_Pyuuta/PYUTA-Multi-Cartridge/README.md

 # TOMY Pyūta Multi Cartridge

-Original repository (Japanese):
+Original repository (Japanese):<br>
 https://github.com/yanataka60/PYUTA-GBASIC-Multi-Cartridge

 ![Multi Cartridge](https://github.com/yanataka60/PYUTA-Multi-Cartridge/blob/main/JPEG/TITLE.jpg)

 Inufutoさん has generously published many self-made programs for retro PCs, and for the ぴゅう太 (Pyūta) they are released as ROM images.

-So I created a cartridge that allows you to easily switch between those ROM images using DIP switches and enjoy them on real hardware.
+So [I (yanataka60)](https://github.com/yanataka60) created a cartridge that allows you to easily switch between those ROM images using DIP switches and enjoy them on real hardware.

 The published ROM images come in two types: (>8000～) and (>4000～).
-Use the **16K(8K)ROM Multi Cartridge** for (>8000～) images and the **32KROM Multi Cartridge** for (>4000～) images.
+Use the **16KB (8KB) ROM Multi Cartridge** for (>8000～) images and the **32KB ROM Multi Cartridge** for (>4000～) images.

-**Note:** To use the 32KROM Multi Cartridge on the original (first-generation) ぴゅう太, a game adapter equivalent is required.
+**Note:** To use the 32KB ROM Multi Cartridge on the original (first-generation) ぴゅう太, a game adapter equivalent is required.
-Inserting the 32KROM Multi Cartridge directly into the original ぴゅう太 cartridge slot will **not** work.
+Inserting the 32KB ROM Multi Cartridge directly into the original ぴゅう太 cartridge slot will **not** work.

-The 16K(8K)ROM Multi Cartridge has been tested working on ぴゅう太 and ぴゅう太 mk2.
+The 16KB (8KB) ROM Multi Cartridge has been tested working on ぴゅう太 and ぴゅう太 mk2.
-The 32KROM Multi Cartridge has been tested working on ぴゅう太 + game adapter equivalent, and ぴゅう太 mk2.
+The 32KB ROM Multi Cartridge has been tested working on ぴゅう太 + game adapter equivalent, and ぴゅう太 mk2.
 Both types are expected to work on the ぴゅう太 Jr. as well.

 Of course, you will need a separate ROM programmer/writer device to burn the images into the EPROMs.

-## 16K(8K)ROM Multi Cartridge
+## 16KB (8KB) ROM Multi Cartridge

 ### Schematic
 Please refer to `PYUTA16k.pdf` in the KiCad folder.